Tapha/mws-laravel/README.md

 $amz->getList();
 ```

 The use of the Settings facade allows you to change your settings on the fly, or in the case of multiple users, replace settings with whatever user needs to make an API call at the time.
 For example, the logged in user.

-Be sure to specifi

-**Example coming soon!

 **Good to go!**